storageos/tutorials/install-storageos/020-install-storageos.md

 This Secret is referenced from the StorageOS Cluster Resource below and will be used to create an admin user in StorageOS at bootstrap.
-Also to set up the CSI credentials that will be exchanged with the Kubernetes ControlPlane.
-So StorageOS and Kubernetes can communicate.
+Also to set up the CSI credentials that will be exchanged with the Kubernetes ControlPlane, so StorageOS and Kubernetes can communicate.

 StorageOS Installation.

-The following resorce defines the StorageOS Cluster.
+The following resource defines the StorageOS Cluster.
 Many options are available for configuration.
 For instance, note the `.spec.kvBackend.address` that indicates the etcd url, or the `.spec.namespace` that indicates where StorageOS will be installed.
-Other options could be configured such as `nodeSelectors` to indicate that the StorageOS Daemonset should run on a subsection of nodes.
+Other options could be configured such as `nodeSelectors` to indicate that the StorageOS Daemonset should run on a subset of nodes.

 ```
 kubectl create -f- <<END